xuan25/ResourceAssemblyUtil/README.md

 **Utility for loading assemblies from resources automatically.**

-To apply this utility, use the line below:
+To apply this utility, use the code below:

 ```C#
 AppDomain.CurrentDomain.AssemblyResolve += ResourceAssemblyUtil.AssemblyResolveHandler;